Improving Dog Agility Handling Skills

 Comments on BREE - Contact zone training video

 Please see the video below showing how to use a Treat Bowl to reinforce good contact behavior.
+Also, note that we have a complete course on contact training, which is fully guaranteed.

 Using A Treat Bowl to Train Contacts